polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/add-pallet-to-the-runtime.md

 For Rust programs, this configuration is defined in the `Cargo.toml` file, which specifies the settings and dependencies that control what gets compiled into the final binary.
 Since the Polkadot SDK runtime compiles to both a native binary (which includes standard Rust library functions) and a Wasm binary (which does not include the standard Rust library), the `runtime/Cargo.toml` file manages two key aspects:

-- The pallets are imported as dependencies for the runtime, including their locations and versions
+- The locations and versions of the pallets that are to be imported as dependencies for the runtime
 - The features in each pallet that should be enabled when compiling the native Rust binary.
 By enabling the standard (`std`) feature set from each pallet, you ensure that the runtime includes the functions, types, and primitives necessary for the native build, which are otherwise excluded when compiling the Wasm binary

 !!! note